vel2006/Errox_10/README.md

 Windows:

 1) Windows.html:        Used for holding the code for the main file that allows connection on the client side for windows.

 2) Windows_Per.html:    Used for holding the code for a file to maintain usage of Errox_10, even if Errox_10's main file is deleted, this will remain in the system and reinstall Errox_10 for windows.

+3) Windows_Server.html: Used for holding the code for the server file on windows.

 Border/Testers: